ethrx/MCHP/README.md

 - [x] Core functionality (crash the hacker game on join \[after a few seconds to waste their time though\])
 - [x] Port specification
 - [ ] Compile as a binary and release
+- [ ] Setup logging so that we can observe hackers and what packets they send to our servers (identifying hacked client packets)
 - [ ] Feign server with fake/random server info, or duplicate info from another server.